Skip to main content

 For the application form, you will need to:

-If you are proposing your own project, or applying to the Durham University Partnership Projects, you will need to find a member of academic staff who will be willing to support your application and supervise you throughout the 6 week summer project.
-You will be asked a number of questions about your project proposal on the application form.
-You do not need to identify your own academic supervisor if you are applying to the academic proposed projects.
+If you are applying with a self-defined project you will need to find a member of academic staff who will be willing to support your application and supervise you throughout the 6-week summer project.
+You will be asked several questions about your project proposal on the application form.
+You do not need to identify an academic supervisor if you are applying to the academic proposed projects.

 • Design your research project.
 If self-defined, we advise that you seek advice and discuss your ideas with your chosen supervisor in the first instance; your project can be original or related to research that is ongoing in the University.
 If part of a larger research programme your project must be designed to make a specific contribution.
-Watch this video on developing your research proposal.

 • Get an Academic Support Statement or Reference.
 Those applying with a self-defined project will need to obtain from their supervisor, an "academic support statement" to confirm that they are happy to supervise you and support your application to the programme.
 Those who are applying against a pre-defined project, either from a university academic or foundation partner will need to get an academic reference.
 This should be a Durham academic who knows or has taught you personally (but should not be the supervisor of the Laidlaw project you are applying for).
-The pro-froma for these statements or references are available in the application workbook.
-It will be your responsibility to acquire these and upload to your application.
+The pro-from for these statements or references is available in the application workbook.
+It will be your responsibility to acquire these and upload them to your application.

 Guidance on completing the application form

-Project essential skills- For those applying against a pre-defined academic led project
+Project essential skills- For those applying against a pre-defined academic-led project

 In their project description, each supervisor has given up to three essential skills which you should aim to demonstrate in the first question of your project proposal section where you are asked to provide a description and outline why you are interested in this project.
-Try to give specific, clear and concreate examples.
+Try to give specific, clear and concrete examples.

 Application questions